26 September 2019 : Original article

 CONCLUSIONS: The mutation spectrum of CADASIL patients from Henan province in China displayed some differences from that of those reported previously.
 DNA sequencing was used to diagnose all 11 patients as having CADASIL, and we found 4 novel mutations.
 The present results further contribute to the enrichment of NOTCH3 mutation databases.

-Keywords: CADASIL, Magnetic Resonance Imaging, Mutation, Receptors, Notch, Adult, Aged, Aged, 80 and over, Asians, Base Sequence, cerebral infarction, China, Leukoencephalopathies, Middle Aged, Receptor, Notch3, Retrospective Studies, Sequence Analysis, DNA
+Keywords: CADASIL, Magnetic Resonance Imaging, Mutation, Receptors, Notch, Aged, Aged, 80 and over, Asians, Base Sequence, cerebral infarction, China, Leukoencephalopathies, Middle Aged, Receptor, Notch3, Retrospective Studies, Sequence Analysis, DNA

 Most Viewed Current Articles